Security visibility from development to operations to minimize risk

 As we execute our 3 year strategy, our medium term (1-2 year) goal is to provide a single DevSecOps application that enables collaboration between developers, security teams, SecOps teams, and QA Teams.

-The Sec section is composed of two stages, Secure and Protect, each of which contains several categories.
+The Sec section is composed of two stages, Secure and Govern, each of which contains several categories.
 Each stage has an overall strategy statement below, aligned to the themes for Sec.
 Each category within each stage has a dedicated direction page plus optional documentation, marketing pages, and other materials linked below.

 The Secure stage enables accurate, automated, and continuous assessment of your applications and services enabling you to proactively identify vulnerabilities and weaknesses to minimize your security risk.
 Secure is not an additional step in your process nor an additional tool to introduce to your process. it is woven into your DevOps cycle thus allowing you to adapt your security testing and processes to your developers (and not the other way around).